TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 the MessagingCenter class supports multicast message subscriptions, the unit test can subscribe to the AddProduct message and execute a callback delegate in response to receiving it.
-This callback delegate, specified as a lambda expression, sets a boolean field that\'s used by the Assert statement to verify the behavior of the test.
+This callback delegate, specified as a lambda expression, sets a boolean field that's used by the Assert statement to verify the behavior of the test.

 ## Testing exception handling